-When dragonflies hatch (~1mm size) they are called nymphs.
+When dragonflies hatch (~1 mm in size) they are called nymphs.
 Dragonfly nymphs are voracious predators that have no resemblance to their adult forms.
-They molt up to 12 – 17 times, depending on the species and can spend as long as 4-5 years as nymphs.
+They molt up to 12 – 17 times, depending on the species, and can spend as long as 4-5 years as nymphs.

 During the nymph stage, they are very elusive.
 The dragonfly nymphs can survive months in the aquarium without detection.
 In most cases, the first time people find out about them when the population of the shrimp (or small fish) colony starts decreasing without any obvious reason.